skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 # General questions

-"*It will also provide a Rest API for policy validation.
-This API can be used by the CLI, through the get command, or by the Console in the future.*".
-Is there an API to be tested?
-So far, work was centered on cli.
-Or is that just the `get` command on the service controller?

-Allowed services: only local, or remote, too?
-Soo, if service 'foo' is not allowed, it means that a service 'foo' cannot be exported locally, nor can it be consumed from elsewhere?

 # Priorities

 * A cluster without the CRD or with an all-allowing policy  should behave like 0.8
-* Policy has teeth: anything that is disallowed should not be accessible
+* Policy has teeth: anything that is not allowed should not be accessible
+* Annotation testing is lower priority

+For later

 * An upgrade from 0.8 without CRD should also continue behaving like 0.8
 * An upgrade from 0.8 with CRD pre-installed and an all-allowing policy should also continue behaving like 0.8